-A few years ago, Fedco began to donate a portion of our seed sales of certain varieties like Hopi Corn and Jacob’s Cattle Bean to Nibezun, a Wabanaki project here in Maine that is working to rematriate Penobscot land and to create dialogue on healing throughout the extended community.
+A few years ago, Fedco began to donate a portion of our seed sales of certain varieties—like Hopi Blue corn and Jacob’s Cattle bean—to Nibezun, a Wabanaki project here in Maine that is working to rematriate Penobscot land and to create dialogue on healing throughout the extended community.
 Our Indigenous Royalties program is one small way to appreciate and recognize the native breeders and seed keepers of the past whose varieties have endured and continue to sustain us here on Turtle Island.

 Long before breeding stations and universities, there were Tree Seed Keepers.
 Many of our named cultivars likely carry the genetics of the old trees tended long before European arrival.
 Where you see Indigenous Royalties at the end of our description, you will know we are dedicating 10% of our sales of these plants to Nibezun.